vmware-samples/euc-samples/Intelligence-Samples/Custom Connectors/CarbonBlack/README.md

 There is only one action included in this sample:
 1. Quarantine Device
 ***Action Type*** parameter - QUARANTINE - Perform quarantine action on a single device that contain the Carbon Black Cloud Sensor installed.

 ***Device Id[0]*** parameter - Device ID in Carbon Black where the action will be executed, use ${deviceinfo_deviceid} lookup value when performing automation.

-***Options Toggle*** parameter - ON to quarantine device and OFF to unquarantine device
+***Options Toggle*** parameter - ON to quarantine device and OFF to unquarantine device.

 **Note:**  The API Key must be assigned to a role with permission to execute quarantine device action.

 **Permissions Required**
 *API Key* - Create an API Key with Custom Access Level role in Carbon Black Cloud.
-The Custom Access Level role must include the permission to execute *Device Quarantine* [Device Actions](https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/devices-api/#device-actions) for the tenant in which the action will be performed.
+The Custom Access Level role must include the permission to execute [*Device Quarantine Actions](https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/devices-api/#device-actions) for the tenant in which the action will be performed.

 **Download the postman collection (JSON file) and perform the following updates**